MichelNivard/Ridian/README.md

 > **EXTREMELY EARLY DEVELOPERS RELEASE, DO NOT USE ON YOUR PRECIOUS VAULT, SET UP A SEPERATE DEV-VAULT, OR COPY OF YOUR VAULT TO PLAY WITH THIS!!!**

 > [!NOTE]
+>
+> Seculity Disclosures:
+>
-> External Executables: This plugin Executes code in R, an external intepreter, code execution comes with risk, you should at altimes know whether the code is save, don't execute untrusted code.
+> **Calls on External Executables:** This plugin Executes code in R, an external intepreter, code execution comes with risk, you should at altimes know whether the code is save, don't execute untrusted code.
-> File Access: The plugin accesses temporary directories to store plots and widgets, which are then copied the Obsidian vault under the plots/ and widgets/ folders.
+> **File Access:** The plugin accesses temporary directories to store plots and widgets, which are then copied the Obsidian vault under the plots/ and widgets/ folders.

 > [!NOTE]